God in Jainism: Siddhas

+According to Jains, siddhas have eight specific characteristics or qualities.
+Ancient Tamil Jain Classic 'Choodamani Nigandu' describes the eight characteristics in a poem, which is given below.

 Devas

 Jain cosmology offers an elaborate description of heavenly beings (devas), but these beings are neither viewed as creators nor are they immortal; they are subject to suffering and change like all other living beings, and must eventually die.
 In this way, they are similar to the devas of Buddhism.
 English-language material tends to retain the term "deva" or describe these beings as "deities", "gods" and "goddesses."